Private dental charges aren’t cheap in the UK, and it can be difficult to know if you're paying a fair price for your treatment.

 Dental costs are not only high, they can vary from dentist to dentist, and by location all over the UK.
 This can make things a little complex when you’re trying to find the best cost for a treatment, or decide on a dental practice.

-75% of dental practices in the UK are mixed practices offering both private and NHS treatment, so, it can also become quite confusing when you start to compare the two price ranges.
+75% of dental practices in the UK are mixed practices offering both private and NHS dental services, so, it can also become quite confusing when you start to compare the two price ranges.

 To make things slightly easier when it comes to understanding private dental costs, we're going to explain: